Main Southern railway line, New South Wales: Liverpool to Campbelltown

-Scott and Jolly had constructed a large sawmill at Cabramatta and sourced wood (primarily Ironbark) from the nearby forest.
-This wood was used for the sleepers on the extension.

-Mr. Randle, having been able to keep to the scheduled completion date of September 1, offered to continue the construction of the line through to Campbelltown at the same cost per mile.
+Randle, having been able to keep to the scheduled completion date of 1 September, offered to continue the construction of the line through to Campbelltown at the same cost per mile.
 However, the commissioners, "declined to accept it, having determined to advertise for tenders for each portion separately".

-Initially, a Mr. Hall had won the tender for the remaining distance to Campbelltown, but through some arrangement (nefarious or otherwise), Mr. Randle had been announced as the winner of the tender.
-It was also revealed that Mr. Randle had won the tender at a higher price than that which Mr. Randle had initially offered.
+Initially, a Mr. Hall had won the tender for the remaining distance to Campbelltown, but through some arrangement (nefarious or otherwise), Randle had been announced as the winner of the tender.
+It was also revealed that Randle had won the tender at a higher price than that which Randle had initially offered.

 Progress continued to be made for the extension to Campbelltown (plus an extension beyond to Goulburn) and by August 1857, construction of the line had progressed significantly; telegraph poles had been delivered alongside the proposed railway line through Campbelltown in preparation for its construction.
 These telegraph poles would later form part of the Sydney-Albury telegraph line.

 On 29 August 1857, it was reported that the construction of the railway was advancing rapidly and that, "...there are a great many men already at work clearing the most woody portion of the line, about four miles from here, the real track is now easily to be traced by the formidable looking posts erected for the electric telegraph."

 Even prior to the opening of the extension, land values surrounding the railway corridor was noted to have increased by 250 percent, and the anticipation of the opening was growing.

 On 17 April 1858, a navvy (by the name of "Romilly") working on the construction of the extension was killed when, "a truck of sleepers passing along the rail by mischance overturned upon the unfortunate man.
 He was picked up senseless, and at once conveyed to the Liverpool Hospital, where it was found that life was quite extinct."

 Finally, 29 April 1858 saw the first train arrived within one hundred yards of Campbelltown Railway Station.
-This train carried the Chief Commissioner (Captain Martindale), Chief Engineer (Mr. Whitton), and staff of the railway office.
+This train carried the Commissioner of Railways (Captain Ben Martindale), Chief Engineer John Whitton, and staff of the railway office.
 They then inspected the buildings and subsequently boarded the train to return to Sydney.

-The Liverpool - Campbelltown railway line was opened 4 May 1858.
+The Liverpool – Campbelltown railway line was opened 4 May 1858.